halkeye/release-dashboard/README.md

   "repos": [
     { "repo": "owner/repo", "deployTargetInterval": 1 },
     { "repo": "owner/repo", "deployTargetInterval": 0.5 },
+    { "repo": "owner/repo", "deployTargetInterval": 3 },
-    { "repo": "owner/repo", "deployTargetInterval": 3 }
+    { "repo": "owner/repo", "deployTargetInterval": false }
   ]
 }
 ```

 The unit is 'once every X days', so the first repo in the list wants to be deployed once a day.
 The second wants to be deployed twice a day (every `0.5` days), and the third wants to be deployed once every 3 days.
+The last project is opting out of the deploy target interval feature entirely!

 ## Dev